Planetary Science Research Discoveries

 Intrusive: Refers to igneous rocks formed underground.

-Iron: An element with atomic number 26; sumbol: Fe.
+Iron: An element with atomic number 26; symbol: Fe.
 Iron is one of the most abundant elements in the rocky planets.
 It is the most abundant element in the metallic cores of the inner planets.

 Isotopes: Two or more varieties of the same chemical element.
 Isotopes have different masses because they have different numbers of neutrons (for example 18O and 16O), thus they have different physical and chemical properties.
 Unstable isotopes undergo radioactive decay.
+(See also oxygen isotope plot.)

 Landslide: General term to describe the process of mass movement (or avalanche) of material downslope by falling, sliding, or flowing, under the force of gravity.
 It also describes the landform (pile of debris) produced.